 Perhaps most importantly, vertigo often sets in after an injury or accident that results in whiplash, a concussion, or another form of head or neck trauma.
 While some doctors may dismiss an injury that hasn’t just happened in the last few days or weeks, such an injury can cause the onset of vertigo even months or years later.

-Seeking Effective Help for Vertigo
+Seeking Effective Help for Vertigo and Dizziness

 Upper cervical chiropractic care focuses on the alignment of the C1 (atlas) vertebra.
 This is vital to spatial orientation and balance because a misaligned atlas can affect everything from the function of the vestibular nerve to the proper flow of blood to the brain.

 If you are experiencing vertigo, especially if you have a history of head or neck trauma, an upper cervical chiropractor should examine your atlas to ensure proper alignment.
-If a misalignment exists, a gentle adjustment may be just what is needed to put one back on the path to better overall health.
+If misalignment exists, a gentle adjustment may be just what is needed to put one back on the path to better overall health.